 MV Giamani Overview

-MV Giamani finds a wonderful balance between boat size, passenger numbers, and cost & range of tours.
+MV Giamani finds a wonderful balance between boat size, passenger numbers, and itineraries.
 She is 24 metres long, which is about average for such vessels, and was purpose-built in 1998.
 But with just ten passengers on board for any cruise, each trip is guaranteed to be sociable and offer space and comfort for those who want to enjoy a diving holiday at Thailand’s best diving sites.
 The Thai crew and foreign dive team are all extremely experienced in taking customers diving in the Andaman Sea.
 The schedule has been tailored to suit popular demand and offer the best diving trips without repetition.
-Alternating between Hin Daeng & Hin Muang (southern cruise) and Similan Islands & Richelieu Rock (northern cruise) plus a few longer excursions to Burma (Myanmar) ensures that there is more variety than most other liveaboard trips in Thailand.
-During the low season, the boat sails around the southern sites, as well as Racha / Raya Islands near Phuket.
+Alternating between Koh Haa, Hin Daeng & Hin Muang (southern cruise) and Similan Islands & Richelieu Rock (northern cruise).
+And you can join both, back to back.
+During the low season, the boat is available for charter around the southern sites, as well as Racha / Raya Islands near Phuket.

-Although most diving on Giamani is recreational scuba diving with air, there are also options for tech diving, including rebreather.
+Although most diving on Giamani is recreational scuba diving on air or Nitrox, there are also options for tech diving, including rebreather.
 The boat was originally built for more than twenty diving guests, but now just accommodates ten.
 Therefore, there is plenty of space on the large dive platform for the extra equipment necessary for tech diving.